8 Great Floor Mat Exercises for a Full Body Workout

 Implementing a balance of these exercises into a weekly routine will improve muscle strength and endurance as well as completing and improving your workout…

-Thus the exercise mat is the only piece of equipment that enables you to work almost every muscle in the body and lets you chose how you do it!
+Thus the exercise mat is the only piece of equipment that enables you to work almost every muscle in the body and lets you choose how you do it!